Amazon Canada First Novel Award

 The award was reorganized when Books in Canada was acquired by Adrian and Olga Stein in 1995.
 The Steins retained a first novel editor, introduced a comprehensive first novel review program, and formalized the adjudication process.

-The award was taken over by Amazon.com in 2009 and its name was changed to the current incarnation.
+Amazon first signed on as a sponsor of the award in 2001, with the award presented as the amazon.ca/Books in Canada First Novel Award through the 2000s.
+Full administration of the award was taken over by Amazon in 2009 and its name was changed to the Amazon.ca First Novel Award.
 The Amazon.com arrangement saw the prize award initially doubled to $10,000, and then increased to its current amount of $40,000, with shortlisted finalists each receiving over $6,000.

-Winners and nominees
+Winners and finalists

 At different times in its history, the award has been presented early in the year for works published in the preceding year, late in the year for works published in the same year as the presentation, or mid-year for an eligibility period that straddled parts of both years.
 For clarity, the list below is organized by the year of presentation rather than the year of publication eligibility.